PSBP-Library/psbp-library.github.io/introduction.md

 Main programs of type `Unit >--> Unit` are *materialized* to functions of type `Z => Y`.

-Eventually, materialized main programs are used in `@main` `Scala` code where, using dependency injection of implementation `given`'s by `import`, it is decided
+Eventually, materialized implemented main programs are used in `@main` `Scala` code where dependency injection of implementation `given`'s by `import` chooses

 - how programs transform their argument to a result and how they perform side effects,
 - how main programs are materialized.